rousseau-christopher/spring-boot-hibernate-demo/README.md

 ## debug SQL
 To understand what happens, it's better to have all sql and transaction in logs.
 - https://www.baeldung.com/sql-logging-spring-boot
+- In Intellij, there is also a spring debugger plugin : https://www.youtube.com/watch?v=K2tYAHG2XJ8&t=1324s

 ## N+1 problem with entityGraph
 @EntityGraph is the Jpa Solution for n+1 problem